 Outside of school, Mr. Whaley teaches private trombone lessons, writes marching band drill, enjoys a gratuitous amount of couch time, has a current DIY project happening to his house, plays any “Sim” game on his PC, pets his beloved cat, Cat-Cat, or cuddles with his pug puppy, Puglee.

-Mrs. Katrina Benecasa is a native of DFW, Mrs. Benecasa’s love of music began when she was young, participating in an honor choir in elementary school, then joining band in junior high and high school.
+Assistant Band Director Katrina Benecasa conducts the Symphonic Band/Concert Band and works with the woodwinds of the Warrior Marching Band.
+A native of DFW, Mrs. Benecasa’s love of music began when she was young, participating in an honor choir in elementary school, then joining band in junior high and high school.
 She served as a drum major in the LD Bell High School Blue Raider Band when they took the Eagle home from the Bands of America Grand National Championships in 2007, one of only four Texas bands to be named Grand National Champions since the event’s conception.